 The only people I have ever known to have no problems are in the cemetery, says Dr. Norman Vincent Peale.
 If this reality hasn’t hit you in the face, let me make it clear – If you are alive, you will have problems and obstacles in your life.
 It is as much a truth as the air we breathe, and the earth we walk on.
 Yet we live all our lives avoiding problems or solving them.
 What an irony?

 Even in the Mahabharata, Krishna saw fighting as an opportunity which Arjuna saw as a problem.
-The way we see the problem is the real problem, and if every time we face a problem we ask ourselves – “What… Read the rest
+The way we see the problem is the real problem, and if every time we face a problem we ask ourselves – “What is the opportunity here?”, we can open closed doors of new opportunities which can enliven us and the people around us.

 I can without doubt say that 2011 was my best year ever, and I am grateful for a lot of things which happened this past year.
 As we all move ahead into the new year 2012, I want to list out ten things which we all should not do in the years and decades ahead.
 As human beings there are so many habits ingrained in our behavior which we don’t even realize.
 Some of these habits help us in moving forward, while others stop us from realizing our true potential.
 It takes a lot of conscious effort to break free of these habits or patterns.
 Hence this list of ten points below are those habits which I am going to stop doing -